Code-Institute-Submissions/ElisabethCheston-KitespotsSweden/README.md

 #### Bugs or problems

-* [Deprecation for 'window.webStoreageInfo'](https://github.com/ElisabethCheston/KitespotsSweden/blob/8f8a2fd8f4aaac6963aa374dcecf937b641cd26d/responsiveTesting/videoStoage.png) - In reguards to the videos showing in start modal.
+* [**Deprecation for 'window.webStoreageInfo'**](https://github.com/ElisabethCheston/KitespotsSweden/blob/8f8a2fd8f4aaac6963aa374dcecf937b641cd26d/responsiveTesting/videoStoage.png) - In reguards to the videos showing in start modal.
 Videos work fine to my knowledge and according to tutors I should just write it up as a bug.

-*
+* [**Zoom in to Hybrid/Satellite layer**](https://github.com/ElisabethCheston/KitespotsSweden/blob/8f8a2fd8f4aaac6963aa374dcecf937b641cd26d/responsiveTesting/zoomError.png) - The dev tools through multiple error (as I understod it) due to a bug that wont stop calling on zoom in.

 * **Error message for (index):1** - In console error message "Unchecked runtime.lastError: The message port closed before a response was received.".
 In conversations with tutors, they said it's some type of bug for the <!DOCTYPE html> that can't be solved.

 * **Error message** ( "=> only available in ES6 (use 'esversion: 6')" ) in JSHint when => is used in Leaflet.
 Solved with "// jshint esversion:6" in the JavaScript files for JSHint to ignore the error.